Autonomous vehicles need to see by themselves and perceive their environment to make sense of it and make appropriate decisions when required.

 Data Origin of Our Early Sensor Fusion Project

-The car used to collect data is a modified Volkswagen Passat B6 with the following sensors:
+The car used to collect sensor data is a modified Volkswagen Passat B6 with multiple vision sensors:

 - 1 Inertial Navigation System (GPS/IMU): OXTS RT 3003

 - 2 Grayscale cameras, 1.4 Megapixels: Point Grey Flea 2 (FL2-14S3M-C)

 - 2 Color cameras, 1.4 Megapixels: Point Grey Flea 2 (FL2-14S3C-C)